backstage/backstage/plugins/tech-radar/api-report.md

   name: string;
 }

-// Warning: (ae-missing-release-tag) "RadarPage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Router" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
-// @public
+// @public @deprecated (undocumented) export const Router: typeof RadarPage;
-export function Router(props: TechRadarPageProps): JSX.Element;

 // Warning: (ae-missing-release-tag) "TechRadarApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //